UtterDonkey/dino/README.md

 ```

-You should not have this:
+You should now have this:

 ```html
 <!DOCTYPE html>